Why the AI era requires an intelligent data infrastructure

 NetApp's vision will combine multiple aspects spanning both on-premises and cloud-based environments, designed to help simplify, automate and de-risk the data management workflow supporting enterprise AI at scale.

-For example, at Insight, NetApp announced the creation of a global metadata namespace, along with innovations to its core OnTap software, will enable it to explore, classify and manage data across customer’s NetApp estate and directly integrate into AI data pipelines to more effectively enable scalable searches and RAG inferencing.
-Meanwhile, a pending ‘disaggregated’ storage architecture -- also part of OnTap -- will enable more cost-effective scaling for compute intensive AI workloads such as AI training.
+For example, at Insight, NetApp announced the creation of a global metadata namespace, along with innovations to its core OnTap software, that will enable it to explore, classify and manage data across a customer's NetApp estate and directly integrate into AI data pipelines to more effectively enable scalable searches and retrieval-augmented generation inferencing.
+Meanwhile, a pending "disaggregated" storage architecture, also part of OnTap, will enable more cost-effective scaling for compute-intensive AI workloads such as AI training.

 With these integrations in place, NetApp believes it is uniquely placed to enable customers to enrich public cloud-based LLMs with their own, on-premises data in a secure, scalable and well-defined manner.